BarrieLAJ/BarrieLAJ/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a Frontend Developer from Sierra Leone.
-I love building reach User Experiences (UX).
+A Frontend Engineer who loves building reach User Experiences (UX).
-Passionate about developing reuseable components.
+Passionate about developing reuseable components(React).
 👯 I love solving problems and making this optimal.

 Sounds of intrest to you.
 Hit me up on here.